 “It’s fine dining, no one’s gonna come all dressed up to a restaurant and order cupcakes.”

 “They will in Oasis Springs since there’s no other place that sells that kind of stuff.
-You said so yourself that your family used to order them from a bakery in Newcrest because nowhere in town sold cupcakes or cannolis or any kind of pastry deserts.”
+You said so yourself that your family used to order them from a bakery in Newcrest because nowhere in town sold cupcakes or cannolis or any kind of pastry desserts.”

 “Oh and while you’re at it, you should also add your apple pie too”